 C. FROM INSOLENCE

-The Hebrew word for insolence is Zadon, meaning “presumptuousness, arrogance and pride.”
-Merriam-Webster defines this word (that is not used much today, but is a good addition to your vocabulary) as “haughty and contemptuous or brutal in behavior or language: OVERBEARING.”
-I like Merriam-Webster’s second listed definition as it applies to the capital community: “lacking usual or proper respect for rank or position: presumptuously disrespectful or familiar toward equals or superiors.”
+The Hebrew word for insolence is zadon, meaning “presumptuousness, arrogance, and pride.”
+Merriam-Webster defines insolent as “haughty and contemptuous or brutal in behavior or language: OVERBEARING.”
+I like Merriam-Webster’s second listed definition as it applies to the capital community, “lacking usual or proper respect for rank or position: presumptuously disrespectful or familiar toward equals or superiors.”
 Show me a climber in the capital and I will show you an insolent person who is easily angered when his path to the top is in any way thwarted.
-To be overly ambitious for advancement is to set oneself up for strife and anger.
+People who are overly ambitious for advancement set themselves up for strife and anger.
 Oh, how I have personally seen this play out in too many short careers here on the Hill.

 D. FROM ARROGANCE

-This is the kind of Proverb where the second stanza informs the meaning of the first.
-Akin to C, the arrogant “climber” will go to any length to immediately prosper — not really believing that advancement comes from the Lord.
+In this Proverb the second stanza informs the meaning of the first.
+Akin to C, the arrogant “climber” will go to any length to immediately prosper—not really believing that advancement comes from the Lord.

 E. FROM FOOLISHNESS

-You can expect when you disagree with the mind of a fool — one who thinks his or her mind is infallible — that it will produce anger.
-Why?
-Because you are challenging a pride-filled core and we have seen (D.), pride is the seedbed of anger.
+When you disagree with a fool—one who thinks his or her mind is infallible—you can expect that it will produce anger.
+This is because you are challenging a pride-filled core and we have seen, pride is the seedbed of anger.

 In summary, these are the five roots of outward anger.
-Rather than take a Band-Aid approach, one must perform surgery on the root cause(s) of his anger in order to cure it.
+Rather than take a Band-Aid approach, we must perform surgery on the root cause(s) of our anger in order to cure it.
 Only then will healing and victory occur.